judge0/judge0/README.md

 ## Carefully in Windows

-If you run Judge0 API on Windows, you have to change `docker-compose.yml` .
+If you run Judge0 API on Windows, you have to change file `docker-compose.yml` .

-This is sample `docker-compose.yml` in Windows.
+This is sample about `docker-compose.yml` in Windows.
 We had run it on Windows10 via `PowerShell`.

 ```yaml
 version: '2'